Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 # Overview of key challenges for the network management

-In large scale network management environment, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues:
+In large scale network management environment, a large number of devices from different network vendors need to be uniformly managed, especially in the heterogeneous network environment which can lead to the following issues:

-## Limitations of Unified AI Agents in Heterogeneous NETCONF/YANG Environments
+## Limitations of 3rd party management in Heterogeneous Network Environments

-Vendor implementations of YANG models and NETCONF/RESTCONF protocols exhibit significant divergence.
-A unified AI agent trained with homogeneous datasets and operating within fixed contextual frameworks inherently fails to adapt to vendor-specific device behaviors, resulting in suboptimal management performance, primarily due to:
+In the multi-vendor heterogeneous environment,vendors implementations of YANG models and NETCONF/RESTCONF protocols exhibit significant divergence.

-- **Overgeneralized Training Data**: Single training corpus cannot capture all vendor implementations

-- **Inflexible Contextual Frameworks**: Static operational contexts cannot accommodate device-specific nuances

-## Operational Inefficiencies in Multi-Device Management Scenarios

-In multi-device operational environments, critical workflows including:

-- Fault diagnosis
-- Traffic monitoring
-- Security enforcement

-often require engineers to:

-- Manually collect and correlate logs across devices
-- Perform root cause analysis without cross-device context
-- Validate solutions through iterative device-by-device testing
-- Act as human intermediaries for inter-device communication

-This approach introduces significant operational inefficiencies and suboptimal human resource utilization.
+Different vendors implement different YANG models such as IETF YANG, Openconfig YANG, Vendor specific YANG.
+Some vendors only partially support standard
+Network management protocols while Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi, grpc.
+Without standard protocol or open programmable framework with multi-vendors integration drivers, integration various different data models and management protocols and allowing quickly adapt to different device are still big challenges.
+The same challenge is applied to multi-domain heterogeneous environment.

+## Static Data format or Data model for management interface, unable to adapt to the speed of service roll out
+The IETF is currently working on and also publishing a set of YANG models for network service configuration.
+Network Service configurations are built from a combination of network element and protocol configuration, but are specified to service users in more abstract terms, which enables service agility to speed service creation and delivery and allows the deployment of innovative new services across networks.
+However Network service model provide static interface with a fixed, unchanging format, it is unable to adapt to new service requirements, e.g., when some new service attributes are introduced and correlated with the specific network service model A or knowledge graph B using RDF, it is hard to expose these new attributes or capability through the same management interface which is using network service model A.

+## Lack integration with Network APIs
+Today, network API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrator while YANG data models have been widely adopted by the northbound interface of the network controller or the interface between the network controller and the network devices.
+However Network API ecosystem and
+YANG model ecosystem are both built as silo and lack integration or mapping between them.

 # Operational Need